 Book Your Flight to New Zealand the Smart Way

-This is where it becomes real: booking your flight for a gap year in New Zealand.
+This is where it becomes real: booking your flight for a trip to New Zealand.
 Because New Zealand is far away from, well, everywhere, booking a flight is not going to be cheap.
 The price alone is enough to know that there is no turning back once the flight is booked.
-Your gap year is going to happen!

-Before starting to compare flight prices to New Zealand, the first thing you need to know when booking your flight from home to New Zealand is whether you should book a return ticket, an open-return or a one-way ticket.
+Before starting to compare flight prices to New Zealand, especially if you’re doing an extended trip to New Zealand like a gap year or a working holiday, you need to know whether you should book a return ticket, an open-return or a one-way flight ticket.
 Each one has its pros and cons in terms of flexibility and price.
 What you decide on really depends on how you would prefer to plan your gap year.
 Because this decision is personal to everyone, we have gone through the pros and cons of each type of flight ticket to help you prepare your trip to New Zealand.
 Aren’t we helpful?!

 What Type of Plane Ticket Should You Get to Fly to New Zealand?

 There are three types of plane ticket you can get, which are:

 - Return ticket: this is for the traveller who likes to have their plans “set in stone” so to speak.
 This ticket option might make more sense if you are only staying for a limited time